dotnet/docs/docs/fsharp/language-reference/units-of-measure.md

 ## Pre-defined Units of Measure

 A unit library is available in the `FSharp.Data.UnitSystems.SI` namespace.
-It includes SI units in both their symbol form (like `m` for meter) in the `UnitSymbols` sub-namespace, and their full name (like `meter` for meter) in the `UnitNames` sub-namespace.
+It includes SI units in both their symbol form (like `m` for meter) in the `UnitSymbols` subnamespace, and in their full name (like `meter` for meter) in the `UnitNames` subnamespace.

 ## Using Generic Units